Who is responsible for an autonomous robot accident? An lawyer answers

-When developing a new product, it is very important to consider consumer protection from the perspective of their security and privacy.
+When developing a new product, it is very important to consider consumer protection from the perspective of its safety and privacy.
 This industry is becoming increasingly important in the development of autonomous robots, which is also the focus of RoboTech Vision.
-We have therefore contacted the partner of the law firm Malata, Pružinský, Hegedüš & Partners s. r. o.
-(MPH), Zuzana Jahodníková, who specializes in IT and technology legislation to let us know who is legally responsible in the case of an accident with an autonomous vehicle and how the legislation protects users from processing their personal data.
+We have therefore contacted the partner of the law firm Malata, Pružinský, Hegedüš & Partners Ltd. (MPH), Zuzana Jahodníková, who specializes in IT and technology legislation to let us know who is legally responsible in the case of an autonomous vehicle accident and how the legislation protects users from processing their personal data.

 The legal regulation of autonomous vehicles or robots that come into contact with people is just at its beginning.
 An example of its urgency is the accident of an autonomous car in which a pedestrian was recently killed during a test in Arizona.
 In the time of COVID-19, when using intelligent devices the topic of GDPR was again an often-discussed issue.
 To many of these areas, it is possible to apply already existing laws from other sectors.
 However, when using artificial intelligence, we often reach the limits of the law, and the question of its predictability or responsibility is therefore often unclear.

 Can all risk scenarios be simulated in law?
-What can be done if the law is inadequate?
+What can be done if the law is insufficient?

-Does legislation take into account the differences between artificial robots and autonomous devices?
+Does legislation take into account the differences between man-operated robots and autonomous devices?
 Who is legally responsible in the case of an accident?

 “Security is a big issue with technologies that use artificial intelligence, and of course, it raises the greatest concerns.
 The operation of means of transport is still a source of increased danger and increased possibility of damage, even without the direct use of artificial intelligence in its control.